Laboratory equipment – Methods and applications

 Inductively Coupled Plasma Mass Spectrometry (ICP-MS)

-Inductively coupled plasma mass spectrometry (ICP-MS) is a robust, very sensitive mass spectrometric method of analysis in inorganic elemental analysis.
-Among other purposes, it is used for the trace analysis of heavy metals such as lead, cadmium, bismuth or rare earths.
+Inductively coupled plasma mass spectrometry (ICP-MS) is a robust, highly sensitive mass spectrometric analytical method used in inorganic elemental analysis.
+It is used, among other things, for the trace analysis of heavy metals such as lead, cadmium, bismuth, and rare earth elements.

 top